querkmachine/beeps.website/src/blog/2024-11-27-the-yingification-of-beeps.md

 And what about [my fursona, Ash]({{ '/ash/' | url }})?
 Well, Ash is staying Ash.
 It's just so happens that Ash is a shapeshifter, so Ash can also be a yinglet whenever she wants to be.
 Convenient!

 {% figure caption="Ash in the midst of shapeshifting from her normal appearance into a yinglet, as illustrated by [TuxedoDragon](//tuxedodragon.art)." %}
-{% responsiveImage "./src/images/yinglimorpho_ash_transparent.png", "" %}
+{% responsiveImage "./src/images/yinglimorpho_ash_transparent.png", "Illustration of Ash the amphimorpho mid-transformation.
+She appears to be doing bounding run on all six-legs, with her rear end still fully amphimorpho but becoming smaller and more yinglet-shaped towards the front until the head and forelegs which are fully yingletised." %}
 {% endfigure %}

 I don't have any plans to permanently present as a yinglet in my online presence, but at this point I outta know better than to say 'never'.